cadasuw/GTFOthere/README.md

 MVP
--front page search screen that returns a list of hike results based off a string
+-front page search screen that returns a list of trail results based off a string using Hiking Project API

 Pseudocode
 -user will be able to make call to Hiking Project API that will return trail information for a specific region